 As we begin dialing through our database, we want to pause periodically and analyze what is working and what is not.
 One of the most important aspects of appointment setting is creating a feedback loop that allows for process improvement.

-We find it is helpful to have a weekly management meeting or what we like to call CIM (continuous improvement meeting) with our client to reflect on the positives and negatives of the past week and ensure the message and database are validated.
+We find it is helpful to have a biweekly management meeting or what we like to call CIM (continuous improvement meeting) with our client to reflect on the positives and negatives of the past weeks and ensure the message and database are validated.
 This feedback loop can be quite beneficial to gather real-time insight as well as to keep the SDRs accountable to their sales development goals.

 There are three points you should look for during your weekly retrospectives:

 - receiving real-time feedback from your sales teams

 The best way for you to know if your messaging works is by dialing through your database.
 If your sales development team observes that your elevator pitch or unique value propositions aren’t well received by your target persona, you will want to refine your messaging.

 Back to our Human Resources software example: After we cycle through our database of HR Managers and Directors in relevant companies, we find that the message of “providing more reliability, better visibility, and organization” doesn’t hit on the main pain points we originally assumed.
 Through prospect interactions, our team realizes the HR personas are universally struggling with scalability and current SaaS HR platforms are clunky and on a per-user license.
 Our software has a flat rate instead of per-user license and that is a key way to differentiate our product as well as speed and reliability.
 We decide to pivot to focus our message on that pain point.
 As a result, more HR directors can resonate with our UVP and we set more sales appointments.
 Learn more